Last Effective Date: March 6, 2020

-The California Consumer Privacy Act 2018 affords California consumers additional rights over their personal information.
+The CCPA affords California consumers additional rights over their personal information.
 We offer California consumers the following rights:

 - The right to deletion.
 You have the right to request that we delete the personal information we have collected from you and retained, subject to certain exceptions.

-- The right to disclosure.
-You have the right to request what personal information we hold on you, the categories of sources from which we collected it, the purposes for which we use it, and the categories of any external parties to which we share or sell it.
+- The right to know.
+You have the right to request certain information about personal information we collected from you in the past 12 months, including copies of such personal information, the categories of personal information we collected, the categories of sources from which we collected it, the purposes for which we use it, and the categories of any personal information we shared or sold in the past 12 months and the external parties to which we shared or sold it.
 You may exercise this right no more than twice in a 12-month period.

 - The right to non-discrimination.
 We may not discriminate against you for exercising any of your rights under CCPA.